SEO Doesn’t Have to Be Complicated (But It Does Have to Be Done Right)

 <meta name="robots" content="noindex, nofollow" />

-<!-- Semantic HTML helps both users and search engines -->
+<!-- Semantic HTML helps both users and search engines understand your content -->

 <main>